Improved Smoothed Analysis of Multiobjective Optimization: Zero-preserving Perturbations

-By the choice of the vector~$u$ we can control which information about~$V$ has to be known in order to be able to execute the call \WitnessZ{V, [d], 1, I^*, A, \S, B, u}.
-While Lemma~\ref{lemma.ZP:same behavior} is correct for any choice of~$u\in\{0,1\}^n$, we have to choose~$u$ carefully in order for the following probabilistic analysis to work.
-Later we will see that $u^* = u^*(I^*, A)$,
+By the choice of the vector~$u$ we can control which information about~$V$ has to be known in order to be able to execute the call \WitnessZ{V, [d], 1, I^\star, A, \S, B, u}.
+While Lemma~\ref{lemma.ZP:same behavior} is correct for every choice of $u \in \SET{ 0, \ldots, \K }^n$, we have to choose~$u$ carefully in order for the following probabilistic analysis to work.
+Later we will see that $u^\star = u^\star(I^\star, A)$, given by

 is well-suited for our purpose.
-Note, that~$i^*_k \in P_k$ are the indices that have been added to~$I$ in the definition of the $V$-certificate to obtain~$I^*$.
-Furthermore, $x_i$ is encoded in the last column of~$A$ for any index~$i \in I^*$.
-Hence, vector~$u^*$ can be defined with the help of the $V$-certificate of~$x$; we do not have to know the vector~$x$ itself.
+Recall that $i^\star_k \in P_k$ are the indices that have been added to~$I$ in the definition of the $V$-certificate to obtain~$I^\star$.
+Furthermore, $x_i$ is given by the last column of~$A$ for every index $i \in I^\star$ (cf.\ Lemma~\ref{lemma.ZP:Witness}).
+Hence, vector~$u^\star$ can be defined with the information that is contained in the $V$-certificate of~$x$; we do not have to know the vector~$x$ itself.